waysignal/catmodel_glossary/glossary.md

 RAC is a reinsurer that offers captive servies without direct ownership by sponsor/users.
 Accounts are established within the RAC to track premiums and risks.
 Risks are independent by contract and agreements, but assets can be commingled.
 ##### Protected cell companies
 PCC are like RACs but the accounts are seperated by statute.
 There is a core and then the account cells.
 The thirdparty/ manager owns the core, the clients are contracted to a cell.
 The client pays for costs and equity provided by the core.
 Creditors can only access the assets of a cell.
+##### Risk rentention groups
+conceptually similiar to group captives but will have different regulations governance. members are part of a community of interest, and are provided cover through self-funding or joint-purpose of third-party insurance. does not require fronting insurer. assuming and spreading the liability risks of members is done through retention or pooling. pools are usually either national or risk basis.

 + Insured < Primary insurer < Reinsurance < Retrocession
 + Subject-matter < Direct Insurance < Reinsurer vs Subject-matter < Reinsurer
 + insureres do not prefer high deductible policies